The genealogy of branching Brownian motion with absorption: Branching Brownian motion in a strip

 \section{Branching Brownian motion in a strip}

-Suppose $(B_t)_{t \geq 0}$ is Brownian motion started at $x$, with $0 < x < K$, and assume the process is killed when it hits $0$ or $K$.
-Then (see, for example, p.
-188 of \cite{lawler}) the density of the process at time $t$, restricted to $(0, K)$, is
+Suppose $(B_t)_{t \geq0}$ is Brownian motion started at $x$, with $0 < x < K$, and assume the process is killed when it hits $0$ or $K$.
+Then\vadjust{\goodbreak} (see, e.g., page 188 of~\cite{lawler}) the density of the process at time $t$, restricted to $(0, K)$, is

-Consider now branching Brownian motion in a strip in which each particle gives birth at rate one, drifts to the left at rate $\mu > 0$, and is killed upon reaching $0$ or $K$.
+Consider now branching Brownian motion in a strip in which each particle gives birth at rate one, drifts to the left at rate $\mu> 0$, and is killed upon reaching $0$ or~$K$.
 We will need to estimate the expected number of particles at time $t$ when $t$ is large.
 Suppose there is initially a single particle at $x$.
 The density of particles at the position $y$ at time $t$ can be calculated using the well-known many-to-one lemma.
-The density is a product of $e^t$, which represents the expected number of particles at time $t$, a Girsanov factor $e^{\mu (x-y) - \mu^2t/2}$ relating Brownian motion with drift $-\mu$ to ordinary Brownian motion, and the density of ordinary Brownian motion killed upon reaching $0$ or $K$.
+The density is a product of $e^t$, which represents the expected number of particles at time $t$, a Girsanov factor $e^{\mu(x-y) - \mu^2t/2}$ relating Brownian motion with drift $-\mu$ to ordinary Brownian motion, and the density of ordinary Brownian motion killed upon reaching $0$ or $K$.
 Therefore, the density of particles at time $t$ is

-in the sense that if $B \subset (0, K)$, then the expected number of particles in $B$ at time $t$ is $\int_B q_t(x,y) \: dy$.
+in the sense that if $B \subset(0, K)$, then the expected number of particles in $B$ at time $t$ is $\int_B q_t(x,y) \, dy$.

 When $t \gg K^2$, the first term in the sum in (\ref{density}) dominates.
-We make this more precise in Lemma \ref{stripdensity} below.
+We make this more precise in Lemma~\ref{stripdensity} below.
 We first record the following trigonometric lemma.

-\begin{Lemma} If $0 \leq y \leq \pi$ and $n \in \N$, then $|\sin ny| \leq n \sin y$. \end{Lemma}
+\begin{Lemma} If $0 \leq y \leq\pi$ and $n \in\N$, then $|\sin ny| \leq n \sin y$. \end{Lemma}

-\begin{proof} We prove the result by induction.
+\begin{pf} We prove the result by induction.
 The result is trivial for $n = 1$.
 If it is true for $n-1$, then

-where the last step uses the induction hypothesis. \end{proof}
+where the last step uses the induction hypothesis. \end{pf}

-By applying Lemma \ref{trig} to each term in the sum on the right-hand side of (\ref{density}), we easily get the following estimate.
+By applying Lemma~\ref{trig} to each term in the sum on the right-hand side of (\ref{density}), we easily get the following estimate.
 Note that $p_t(x,y)$ is simply the $n = 1$ term in the expression for $q_t(x, y)$.
 The error term $D_t(x,y)$ is small when $t \gg K^2$ and is bounded above by a constant when $t \geq C_1 K^2$ for some constant $C_1$.

-\begin{Lemma} Consider branching Brownian motion in a strip in which each particle gives birth at rate one, drifts to the left at rate $\mu$, and is killed upon reaching $0$ or $K$.
+\begin{Lemma} Consider branching Brownian motion in a strip in which each particle gives birth at rate one, drifts to the left at rate $\mu$ and is killed upon reaching $0$ or $K$.
 Suppose there is initially a single particle at $x$.
 Let